Vathanalakshan/Personal-Finance-App/README.md

 ﻿# Personal Finance App

-Python project showcasing object-oriented programming, data classes, and testing for a personal finance management application.
-It also implements pre-commit git hooks to make the code quality better.
+This Python project showcases object-oriented programming, data classes, and testing for a personal finance management application.
+It also implements pre-commit Git hooks to enhance code quality.

-With this app, you can track you Income,Expense and Savings, and also check the history of your transactions
+With this app, you can track your income, expenses, and savings.
+Additionally, you can review the history of your transactions.